slhck/scenecut-extractor/README.md

 # Requirements

-- Python 2.7 or 3.x
+- Python 3.x
 - FFmpeg:
     - download a static build from [their website](http://ffmpeg.org/download.html))
     - put the `ffmpeg` executable in your `$PATH`

 # Installation

-    pip install scenecut_extractor
+    pip3 install --user scenecut_extractor

-Or clone this repository, then run the tool with `python -m scenecut_extractor`.
+Or clone this repository, then run the tool with `python3 -m scenecut_extractor`.

 # Usage